peetya/snipforge-cli/README.md

 - Leverages OpenAI's GPT technology for intelligent code snippet generation
 - Supports multiple programming and tooling languages
-- Customizable options to match your specific needs
+- Matches your specific needs with customizable options
-- Interactive mode for step-by-step guidance through the code generation process
+- Guides you through the code generation process in interactive mode step-by-step
-- Output code snippets to `stdout` or save them to a file
+- Outputs code snippets to `stdout` or saves them to a file

 ## Installation